nandanmaiya21/linear_date_selector/README.md

 - `LinearDateSelector(...)`— default tiles and optional animations.
 - `LinearDateSelector.builder(...)` — accept a custom `itemBuilder` function.
+- `LinearDateSelector.dateRange(...)` — inclusive date-range selector (default tile UI).
+Time-of-day is ignored (dates are normalized to year/month/day). -`LinearDateSelector.dateRangeBuilder(...)` - Same as `dateRange`, but allows a fully custom `itemBuilder` for each date tile.
+Range generation is handled for you; you only render the tiles.

 Important properties:

 - `startDateTime` — `DateTime` where the list starts (index 0).
+- `endDateTime` — `DateTime` where the list ends (optional).
 - `onDateTimeSelected` — `Function(DateTime)` callback when a date is chosen.
 - `disabledDateTimes` — `List<DateTime>` of dates that should be rendered disabled.
 - `itemCount` — number of tiles to show (must be > 0).